Northeast Zone Fishing

 It is still baby season on Ladd Marsh although many of the young are nearly grown.
 Please use care not to approach or disturb wildlife, especially those with young as this may make them more vulnerable to predators.
 Most Canada goose broods look just like the adults.
 Duck broods of all species, ages and numbers can be seen in ponds and wetlands.
 American White Pelicans have been using Schoolhouse Pond sporadically.
 Also watch for pelicans in flight above the wildlife area.

-Most sandhill crane young have fledged.
-Cranes are beginning to be seen in larger groups for feeding or roosting.
-Please report any sandhill cranes wearing leg bands to the Ladd Marsh staff (541-963-4954).
+Sandhill cranes are beginning to be seen in larger groups for feeding or roosting.
+Soon they will begin staging for their southward migration Please report any sandhill cranes wearing leg bands to the Ladd Marsh staff (541-963-4954).
 If possible, note the color and order of bands on each of the bird’s legs (e.g., pink above white on left leg; silver above black on right leg).
 7/26/16

 Common raptors in the open areas of the county are red-tailed hawks, American kestrels, and golden eagles.
 Occasionally ferruginous, Swainson’s hawks and prairie falcons can also be seen.
 Look for bald eagles and ospreys perched in the larger trees along Wallowa Lake shore or on power poles near water in the valley.

 Many elk have returned to the Zumwalt Prairie now.
 Try driving the Zumwalt and Pine Creek Roads and looking carefully at ridge tops.
 Elk can also be observed regularly along the Powwatka Ridge Road between 18 and 27 miles north of the town of Wallowa.
 These areas are county roads that run through private property, so please respect the landowner’s privacy and remain on the county road and park out of the traffic lanes while watching the elk.
 Once you find a herd, use binoculars or a spotting scope to observe the animals.